-The Gir ecosystem with its vast range of flora and fauna is protected as a result of the efforts of the government forest department, wildlife activists and NGOs.
+The Gir ecosystem with its vast range of flora and fauna is protected as a result of the efforts of the government forest department, wildlife activists, and NGOs.
 It is now considered the jewel of Gujarat's ecological resources.
-It is home to various animal species like Asiatic lion, Indian leopard, jungle cat, striped hyena, golden jackal, Bengal fox, Indian gray mongoose, Ruddy mongoose, honey badger, mugger crocodile, Indian cobra, tortoise, monitor lizard, chital, nilgai, sambar, four-horned antelope, chinkara and wild boar.
+It is home to various animal species like the Asiatic lion, Indian leopard, jungle cat, striped hyena, golden jackal, Bengal fox, Indian gray mongoose, Ruddy mongoose, honey badger, mugger crocodile, Indian cobra, tortoise, monitor lizard, chital, nilgai, sambar, four-horned antelope, chinkara and wild boar.

 Gir National Park is closed from 16th June to 15th October every year.
 The best time to visit it is between December and March.